How to Install Line Post Insulators ("brackets") on Wood Posts

 ❌ Forgetting to ensure posts follow terrain

-❌ Installing brackets without the story pole
+❌ Installing Insulators without the Story Pole

 What’s Next?